 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

 Demonstrate that the discharge from the Permittee’s MS4 did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

+Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
+The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management.

-The water quality characteristics must be based on the source specific water quality monitoring data from the authorized or conditionally exempt essential non-stormwater discharge or other relevant information documenting the characteristics of the specific non-stormwater discharge.Demonstrate that the receiving waterbody is meeting the combined Waste Load Allocations and Load Allocations (Total TMDL Allocations) during dry weather conditions designated in the TMDL, as specified in the Basin Plan and summarized below:
+Demonstrate that the receiving waterbody is meeting the combined WLAs and Load Allocations (Total TMDL Allocations) during dry weather conditions designated in the TMDL, as specified in the Basin Plan and shown below:

-The Total Phosphorus concentration is no greater than 35 ug/L;
+The annual average concentration of Total Phosphorus in Big Bear Lake is no greater than 35 µg/L;

-To determine the annual average for the Total Phosphorus concentration, nutrient data from both the photic composite and discrete bottom samples must be averaged by station number and month; a calendar year average is obtained for each sampling location by averaging the average of each month; and finally, the separate annual averages for each location are averaged to determine the lake-wide average.
+To determine the annual average concentration of Total Phosphorus in Big Bear Lake, nutrient concentrations of composite samples collected from both the photic zone and discrete bottom must be averaged by station number and month.
+A calendar year average is then obtained for each sampling location by averaging the average of each month.
+Finally, the separate annual averages for each location are averaged to determine the lake-wide average.
 The open-water sampling locations used to determine the annual average are MWDL1, MWDL2, MWDL6, and MWDL9 (see Basin Plan, 1.B.4.
 Implementation, Task 4.2, Table 6-1a-i).

-Macrophyte coverage is 30-40% on a total lake area basis, calculated as a 5-year running average based on measurements taken at peak macrophyte growth as determined in the Aquatic Plant Management Plan (Basin Plan 1.B.4, Implementation, Task 6C);
+Macrophyte coverage is 30-40 percent on a total lake area basis, calculated as a 5-year running average based on measurements taken at peak macrophyte growth as determined in the Aquatic Plant Management Plan (Basin Plan 1.B.4, Implementation, Task 6C);

-95% eradication of Eurasian Watermilfoil and any other invasive aquatic vascular plant species, on a total area basis; and
+95 percent eradication of Eurasian Watermilfoil and any other invasive aquatic vascular plant species, on a total area basis; and

 The growing season (May 1 through October 31 each year) average for Chlorophyll a concentration is no greater than 14 ug/L.